Meet the Experts

 Allie is a Senior at Johns Hopkins University studying Molecular and Cellular Biology and Psychology.
 She works in the preclinical research division on projects relating to the behavioral pharmacology of cannabinoids with a particular focus on inflammatory pain.

 Robbie is an undergraduate student at Johns Hopkins University studying neuroscience and psychology.
 She is interested in understanding how various substances affect the brain and human behavior, and she hopes to use this knowledge to enhance current therapies and improve drug policies.
 Robbie hopes to pursue a PhD in neuroscience or psychopharmacology after graduation.
-Robbie was awarded the Provost’s Undergraduate Research Award (PURA) for research in the CSL under mentorship of Dr. Moore.
+Robbie was awarded the Provost’s Undergraduate Research Award (PURA) for research in the CSL under the mentorship of Dr. Moore.
 She is working on a project studying the effects of cannabidiol (CBD) on protracted opioid withdrawal.
 In her free time, she enjoys making bread, playing music, and crocheting.

 Meet the Collaborators